How to Videotape a “Talking Head”

 The best form of lighting to use for a talking head video would be similar to what’s best for still picture portrait lighting.
 Generally speaking, what flatters the face is soft, diffused lighting set up around the subject in a triangular pattern known as triangle lighting or 3-point lighting.

 Not all talking head videos rise to triangle lighting, sometimes reality is you only have one light.
 Please don’t think you have to use fancy light fixtures, not at all.
 You can make whatever you have work.
-There is a video for you to watch below that demonstrates how to do it easily.

 In proper triangle lighting, there are three lights: